soxfox42/soxfox42.github.io/content/blog/december-adventure-2025/index.md

 Also, I contributed a small but useful [change to the Pebble SDK](https://github.com/coredevices/PebbleOS/pull/578) -- in the next update, BDF fonts can be imported directly for custom pixel-perfect text.
 All the support was already there, I just needed to mark the extension as allowed.

 I think in the near future I'll write an Aseprite extension or a tool that uses exported Aseprite slices to generate a BDF, since I don't really like any existing BDF editors.

+# Break Time

+Hey, quick update for anyone following this.
+I'm still working on stuff in my own time, but until I finish work for the year I'm going to put the blog updates on hold.